 The thickness of strata varies from a few millimeters to several meters.

-Generally, these rocks have some type of fossil between their strata.
+Sedimentary rocks have some kind of fossil in between their strata.

-Fossil is the solid part or an impression of a prehistoric animal or plant embedded in strata of the rocks.
+Fossil is the solid component or an impression of a prehistoric animal or plant that is buried in sedimentary rock strata.

-These rocks are widely spread on the earth’s surface but to a shallow depth.
+These rocks are abundant on the surface of the earth, often at shallow depths.

 The individual rock particles are first broken from rocks and then transported by running water, ocean currents, and glaciers or even by the wind from one place to another.

-The process by which rock-forming material is laid down is called sedimentation or deposition.
+Sedimentation is the process by which rock-forming material is deposited.

-It may settle in calmer waters of lakes or oceans or at places where the transporting agent has no longer enough energy to carry them farther.
+It can settle in a calmer lake or ocean waters or places where the transporter no longer has enough energy to carry them further.

 These are identified as riverine, lacustrine (formed by a lake), glacial or aeolian (formed by wind) sedimentary rocks with reference to their deposition near rivers, lakes, glaciers or deserts respectively.

 The sediments are loose, unconsolidated, soft rock material.